-O&M (100% Reais denominated) is projected to increase moderately as the system expands and to escalate at Brazilian inflation as measured by IGP-M. Rio is staffed by CEG employees and therefore does not have any employees.
-Rio pays an O&M fee to CEG for these services.
+O&M (100% Reais denominated) is projected to increase moderately as the system expands and to escalate at Brazilian inflation as measured by IGP-M. CEG-Rio is staffed by CEG employees and therefore does not have any employees.
+CEG-Rio pays an O&M fee to CEG for these services.
 The fee is based on charges for actual time and expenses incurred.

 Management Fees

-Rio pays no management fees to shareholders.
+CEG-Rio pays no management fees to shareholders.

 Depreciation